abhi9384/lifestory-from-images-google-gemini/README.md

 ## Features

+- **Create Your Story**: Users can create and save their stories.
+- **View Your Stories**: Users can view stories they've created.
+- **Search Stories**: Users can search through all available stories.
 - Generates a life story from multiple images.
 - Supports text-to-speech conversion of the generated story.
 - Uses Google’s Gemini generative model for story creation.
+- Uses AWS for storing images and data

 ## Requirements